-Gemstones are always minerals and have a high light refraction, warm colors, a hardness level of 8 or higher according to Mohs and a rare occurrence.
-The price of a gemstone is therefore much higher than that of a semi-precious stone and is calculated in detail according to rarity, weight, cut and purity.
+Gemstones are always minerals and have a high light refraction, warm colors, a Mohs hardness level of 8 or higher and a rare occurrence.
+The price of a gemstone is therefore much higher than that of a decorative stone and is calculated in detail according to rarity, weight, cut and purity.
 Internal and external features are also characteristic of gemstones: inclusions of liquids or gas bubbles, which are not seen as defects but as the stone's "fingerprint".

 Color : Topaz is available in many colors - from colorless to yellow, red, violet, blue, green and brown.
 Naturally colored blue topazes are relatively rare.
 The stone is often irradiated to achieve the blue color.